New short film explores the joys and challenges of life inside an East London brain injury charity

 Vincent’s film, which is available to watch for free, follows the journey of four Londoners.

-Yokabet Mekuria, who lives in Hackney, recently completed a law degree.
+Yokabet Mekuria, who lives in Hackney, is studying for a law degree.
 Image: Kit Vincent / Headway

 Yoki Mekuria, 34, developed a brain injury after an infection at the age of 17.